Stewart Smith — Jed’s Other Poem

 Remixable

 More tough news came later.
 V2 Records was not particularly pleased about what I’d done.
 Not only was I giving away their copyrighted music for free, my video was composed almost entirely from lyrics that had their own separate copyright.
 This meant that even if I stripped the audio and kept only the visual composition online, V2 would continue to look upon my actions with unkind legal eyes.
-It turns out, however, that the folks at V2 rather liked my music video—and rather than have it taken down, they were eager to find a middle ground.
+It turns out, however, that the good folks at V2 actually liked my music video—and rather than have it taken down, they were eager to find a middle ground.
 Jeanne Drewsen, V2’s Executive Vice President of Legal and Business Affairs, reached out to me directly.
 At first I was in total denial of what I was up against; attempted to claim it was all somehow “fair use”, which was a bit of stretch at best.
 Jeanne was patient.
 And kind.
 Eventually we agreed that V2 would “purchase” my video for the price of zero dollars, and in return I would have the right to post it online as a portfolio piece—including the source code.
 Signing that contract made my self-initiated fan video the official video for the song.
 (And prevented V2 from suing me.)
+Not bad.

 My contract with V2 Records (now Universal Music Group) who acquired my video for zero dollars; gave me the right to post it and exhibit it as a portfolio piece.
 Note their praise for the video, and the enthusiasm for Res Fest.
 We had several exchanges like this.
 Thanks again for your patience, Jeanne!